20-Feb-2017, 23:06 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Carlos the Jackal's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
-This mysterious "something" is already at work within Carlos the Jackal, helping him to develop his personality along the lines which are healthiest and most natural to him.
-Intelligence and clarity shine from Carlos the Jackal's eyes, for he is a child who looks out at life with profound curiosity and an urgent desire to learn everything he can about the world and the people in it.
-He is likely to find the challenges of schoolwork exciting [...]
+This mysterious "something" is already at work within Carlos the Jackal, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
+It takes quite a lot of unhappiness to draw an emotional outburst out of Carlos the Jackal, and when it comes it is likely to be very intense and should be taken seriously.
+This is largely because as he gets older he will instinctively sift through his responses to make [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Carlos the Jackal's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-He is a highly imaginative child who may never be quite at home confined within the boundaries of material life.
-Like some character in a fairy tale, he instinctively seeks a world where the Good, the True and the Beautiful shine through the clouds and the Bad, the False [...] [..]
-It is important for parents to gently introduce Carlos the Jackal to all the shades of gray in life and in human nature, for he tends to see things in black and white.
-Bad people always ride black horses, and good ones always ride white ones, and life "ought" to be fair.
-Yet [...]
+Like some character in a fairy tale, he instinctively seeks a world where the Good, the True and the Beautiful shine through the clouds and the Bad, the False and the Ugly are always vanquished.
+As he develops, Carlos the Jackal may instinctively assume that life will always [...] [..]
+Because of this subtle blurring of boundaries, he is a receptive child who responds readily to the feelings of others not only to individuals, but also to the unconscious atmosphere generated by the family and by other children in any group situation.
+Carlos the Jackal [...]
 Hidden traits [..]
-This could lead to indirect, unconscious forms of expression such as psychosomatic symptoms (rashes, stomach upsets, headaches), nightmares or erratic bouts of disruptive behaviour.
-Every human being has many sides to his or her nature, and Carlos the Jackal is no exception. [...]
+This less developed side can offer a much needed realism and resilience, if it is understood and encouraged to develop.
+Here are hidden all those powerful instinctual and emotional needs which, because they are so raw and intense, can cause Carlos the Jackal conflict as [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future